 A good cleanse needs a little planning.
 It would be a tragedy if you got all the way to Sunday afternoon only to succumb to that chocolate biscuit hiding in the cupboard.
 Solution?
 Clear your cupboards and your refrigerator of anything that you know in your heart is a poor food.
 Crisps, biscuits, cakes, oven chips, burger buns, and tinned custard have got to go.
 Remove all of the temptations so that you can focus on your detox.

 Clean the house on Thursday night.
 Wash your sheets and air your bedroom so that you have a fabulous, clean bed to jump into on Friday.
 Make sure you have all your favourite clothes clean, especially some comfortable baggy pants and your favourite T-shirt.
 You are going to be a bit of a hermit this weekend so dress comfortably.
 The only time you’ll leave the house will be to have a brisk walk in the fresh air.

 Make sure you have all the props you need for a weekend of peace.
 Get some magazines and a few movies and make sure you have some candles to set the mood in your bathroom and bedroom.
 Turn off your cellphone and put on your answerphone.

 A SPECIAL NOTE ABOUT BREAKFAST It is vital during the detox to start your day on the right note.
 Your body has been cleaning and detoxing during the night and so breakfast should facilitate this process.
 A good, healthy breakfast of pure foods helps the body to continue to clean out.

-DAY ONE Cleanse:aid smoothie (first thing in the morning) Cleansing cocktail
+Cleanse:aid smoothie (first thing in the morning) Cleansing cocktail

 Breakfast Berry fruit salad